Todra Gorge vs Dades Gorge: Which Is Best To Visit In Morocco?

 Guest houses line the gorge, ready to welcome families to stay in the remote valley.

-đź“ŤWe stayed at Maison Isabel, which was perfect for our family.
-The rooms were comfortable, with views of Monkey Paw Mountain.
+📍We stayed at Maison Isabel, which was perfect for our family.
+The rooms were comfortable and had views of Monkey Paw Mountain.
 The hosts were also experienced hiking guides in the Dades Valley.

 📍Other options for families to stay include Berbère de la Montagne Hotel or Riad Bleu Afriqua.

-The remoteness of Dades Gorge means fewer amenities compared to Todra.
-You’ll need to come prepared with snacks, water, and sturdy shoes.
+Dades Gorge is remote, so it has fewer amenities than Todra.
+Therefore, you must come prepared with snacks, water, and sturdy shoes.

 The winding roads leading to the gorge can be challenging, with steep turns that might not be ideal with kids.
 Some hikes are more rugged and might be difficult for younger children.